 You should be comfortable climbing several hundred stairs without major distress.
 Healthy knees and hips make the journey much easier.
 If you have heart conditions, mobility issues, claustrophobia, or fear of heights, skip this climb.
 The official site explicitly warns against it.

-Summer heat intensifies the challenge considerably.
-The enclosed stone stairways trap heat, causing fatigue and dehydration.
 Book early morning slots to reduce heat stress.
-Wear supportive, closed-toe shoes and leave heavy bags behind.
-You’ll need to complete the climb and return within a one-hour time limit.
+Wear supportive, closed-toe shoes and leave heavy bags behind to complete the climb within your one-hour time limit.

 How to Book Your Timed Dome Climb Ticket

-You’ll need to book your Dome climb ticket well ahead of time—especially during peak season when slots sell out a month in advance.
-The €30 Brunelleschi Pass is your best option since it bundles access to five monuments including the Dome, Giotto’s Bell Tower, and the Baptistry.
 Book directly through the official Opera di Santa Maria del Fiore website to guarantee entry, and remember that your chosen time slot can’t be changed once you’ve reserved it.
 Most cancellation policies allow for changes if you need to adjust your plans 24-72 hours before your scheduled visit.

 Advance Reservation Required